tonik/docs/registering-sidebars.md

 order: 5
 ---

-The sidebars are areas (managed in `Appearance > Widgets`) where you can allocate customizable widgets and display it in the specified place.
+The sidebars are areas (managed in "Appearance > Widgets") where you can allocate customizable widgets and display it in the specified place.

 You should register your sidebars inside `app/Setup/sidebars.php` file with `register_sidebar` function within `widgets_init` action hook.
 Inside `sidebars.php` you will see an example sidebar.
 Customize it to your needs or add another one.

 ```php
 namespace App\Theme\Structure;